Russell-Shean/Russell-Shean/Readme.md

 <!-- Moving hand wave gif: https://omrilotan.medium.com/rich-html-in-github-readme-bfb3de791441 -->
 This is my personal account.
 Stay tuned because I'll be highlighting some exciting personal projects here soon!

-Here's a link to my work account: https://github.com/DOH-RPS1303
-Here's a link to my linkedin: https://www.linkedin.com/in/russell-shean/

 <!--
 Have an exciting project you want to colaborate on?
 Bored and want to know how I made something you found here?